jinx-wos/whiteout-survival/guides/events/foundry-battle.md

 A Legion that cannot be matched with an opponent does not enter a normal battle.
 It receives an automatic victory and is awarded the highest-level prizes.

----

-## The Two-Legion System

-An alliance can register up to two Legions.
-Each Legion is treated as a separate roster for matchmaking and participation.

-Legion 1 is available by default.
-Legion 2 must be unlocked by meeting the game's alliance requirements.
-According to the in-game rules, the alliance must be at least **Alliance Level 6** and must have at least **40 members who have logged in during the current week**.
-Members who leave the alliance reduce that weekly active-member count.

-Each Legion may contain up to **30 Combatants** and **10 Substitutes**.
-A player may only be registered in one Legion and may only occupy one role.
-A player cannot be listed as both a Combatant and a Substitute, and cannot register for both Legions.

-A Legion needs at least **15 registered players** to enter matchmaking.
-This requirement is checked separately for Legion 1 and Legion 2.

-Alliance-wide rewards are based on the result of **Legion 1**.
-Personal rewards are based on each participating player's Personal Arsenal Points and whether that player's Legion won or lost.

----

-## How Matchmaking Works

-Matchmaking uses the strength of the top 20 registered Chiefs in the Legion.

-The in-game rules list the following factors:

-- Chief Gear Power
-- Hero Gear Power
-- Battle Tech Power
-- Pet Power
-- Expert Power
-- Furnace Level
-- Troop Levels

-**Total troop power is not a listed matchmaking factor.** Troop power represents the combined power of all troops owned by a player, while Foundry matchmaking considers the listed progression systems and troop levels instead of simply counting the player's full troop inventory.

-The game first attempts to match Legions registered for the same battle time.
-When an appropriate opponent is not available in that exact slot, matchmaking may use nearby time slots.
-The final battle time may be taken from either alliance's selected time or from a midpoint between the two choices.

-When the game cannot find any suitable opponent for a Legion, that Legion automatically wins and receives the highest-level prizes.

-### What This Means for Roster Building

-Because only the top 20 registered Chiefs are used for matchmaking strength, the strongest twenty players have the greatest effect on the opponent the Legion receives.
-The remaining registered players still matter greatly during the battle, but they do not influence matchmaking in the same way.

-Leadership should not attempt to manipulate the roster blindly.
-Removing useful strong players can weaken the team more than it helps matchmaking.
-The better approach is to register an honest, active roster and make sure the strongest twenty players are people who will actually attend.

----

 ## Preparing to Enter the Battlefield